 When doing plié squats, you only use the weight of your upper body.
 Over time, your resistance gets limited and the exercise becomes too easy to perform.
 You can upgrade your training by introducing more difficult variations.
 You can carry dumbells for instance or do the pliés on your toes.

-Sitting down, standing up; squats are an essential movement model that we do several times a day.
+Sitting down, standing up, and squats are essential movement models that we do several times a day.
 There are so many benefits to doing ballet plié squats.
 A steady practice of squats will help you to stay fit and get stronger.
 You can vary the exercises so that you don’t get bored doing the same squats and boost up the challenge, adding more bodyweight resistance to your training routine.

-You may enjoy here the related article “What is Ballet Barre Fitness?”
+You may enjoy the related article “What is Ballet Barre Fitness?”

 Should you have any questions, please leave your comment below!

 If you’ve enjoyed reading this post, why not pin it for later?

 Affiliate disclosure: my content may contain affiliate links.
 If you use these links to buy something, I make a small commission at NO extra cost to you and that will help me pay for the cost of maintaining my website and writing more helpful content.
 Thank you for your support!